The Degree Requirements (Apply to the class of 2030 and later)

 - MATH 272 (Linear Algebra with Applications) or MATH 282 (Techniques of Mathematical Modeling) or MATH 300 (Vector Spaces)

-Natural Science requirements outside of the major include two laboratory courses in the natural sciences outside Computer Science.
+The Lab Science Requirements: Two laboratory courses in the natural sciences outside Computer Science.

 - Data Structures and Algorithms (CS 150)